a-lau-gonza/The-Final-Project_F-PALS/README.md

     'PG-13': 3,
     'R': 4,
     'NC-17': 5,
-    'NR':6
+    'NR': 6
 }
 8. After encoding we noticed that budget, revenue, votes, and popularity scores had a wide range of numbers so we standardized those.
 9. We then split the data using the default setting from sklearn's testtrainsplit module which is 75/25

 For the model choice we decided to do a Logistic regression using a boolean to determine whether a movie was a success or not.
-The model does provide us a prediction of whether a movie will be successful however it does not give the estimated revenue that it is predicting only a yes or no. A benefit is that our model can be used as a quick identifier of whether a movie is a success or not
+The model does provide us a prediction of whether a movie will be successful however it does not give the estimated revenue that it is predicting only a yes or no. A benefit is that our model can be used as a quick identifier of whether a movie is a success or not.

 ![image](https://user-images.githubusercontent.com/83510059/143798774-e2c6ed98-dc6f-4a02-aed2-ab8f0750544b.png)